 - Opening hours

-- By request - Volunteers available most days of the year
+- By request (most days of the year except ANZAC day)

-These buildings house a collection of Taroom memorabilia, including tools, photographs, needlework, household items, shell collection, war related items, school work, aboriginal artifacts, maps, ledgers etc. a very diverse collection overall.
-We also have the original Taroom Jail, early pioneering implements, machinery used in the district for many purposes, buggies, wagons and opening in 2021, the original School Building (the Teaching Room) built 1870.
+The buildings house a collection of Taroom memorabilia, including tools, photographs, needlework, household items, shell collection, war related items, school work, aboriginal artefacts, maps, ledgers, textile, etc – a diverse collection overall.
+We also have original early pioneering implements, machinery used in the district for many purposes, buggies, wagons and opening in 2021, the original School Building (the Teaching Room) built 1870.